SnuFFts/AED_1/README.md

-An implementation of a linked list used to store contacts (name and number) for a college class project, where the challege was to do everything inside a void pointer.
+An implementation of a linked list for a college class project, used to store contacts (name and number) where the challege was to do everything with a void pointer.